casper-rasmussen/Fellow.Epi.Localization/README.md

 ## Configuration

-Fellow.Epi.Localization requires two minor code adjustments in order to be fully integrated to your Episerver solution.
+Fellow.Epi.Localization requires two minor code adjustments in order to be fully integrated with your Episerver solution.

 ### Configuration changes